OpenHope/OpenHope/README.md

    - I would like to write it in Rust with [MoonZoon](http://moonzoon.rs/).
 Another option would be something like [Seed](https://seed-rs.org/) and [Actix](https://actix.rs/).

 1. _"What is the next step?"_
-   - I would like to to write detailed OpenHope specifications based on the community feedback.
+   - Write detailed OpenHope specifications based on the community feedback.

 1. _"Could I help somehow? / Where can I find more information?_"
     - Join our [Discord chat](https://discord.gg/W8RZFB3BgR) and don't hesitate to ask any questions or present your ideas.